rime/rime-cantonese/README-en.md

 ### Tonal markers

-While tone markers are not obligatory for typing characters, you may use the following keystrokes to specify the tone to disambiguate：
+While tone markers are not obligatory for typing characters, you may use the following keystrokes to specify the tone to disambiguate:

-1. v：High level, e.g. `siv` → 「詩」; High level checked, e.g. `sikv` →「色」
+1. v: High level, e.g. `siv` → 「詩」; High level checked, e.g. `sikv` →「色」
-2. x：Medium rising, e.g. `six` →「史」
+2. x: Medium rising, e.g. `six` →「史」
-3. q：Medium level, e.g. `siq`→「試」; Medium level checked, e.g. `sekq` →「錫」
+3. q: Medium level, e.g. `siq`→「試」; Medium level checked, e.g. `sekq` →「錫」
-4. vv：Low falling, e.g. sivv →「時」
+4. vv: Low falling, e.g. sivv →「時」
-5. xx：Low rising, e.g. `sixx` →「市」
+5. xx: Low rising, e.g. `sixx` →「市」
-6. qq：Low level, e.g. `siqq`→「事」; Low level checked, e.g. `sikqq` →「食」
+6. qq: Low level, e.g. `siqq`→「事」; Low level checked, e.g. `sikqq` →「食」

 ### Fuzzy input

 This schema **does not support by default** any fuzzy or 'lazy' pronunciations, i.e. pairs like **n-/l-** and **&empty;-/ng-** are contrastive.
-If you want the schema to accomodate for fuzzy pronunciations, uncomment the relevant lines under the `speller:algebra` section in the schema file. e.g. If you want the input method to support the **n-/l-** → **l-** merger, use：
+If you want the schema to accommodate for fuzzy pronunciations, uncomment the relevant lines under the `speller:algebra` section in the schema file. e.g. If you want the input method to support the **n-/l-** → **l-** merger, use:

 ```yaml
 # 取消下行註釋, 支援 n- 併入 l- , 如「你」讀若「理」